What is canonical literature? If you want to expand your literary horizons, you might be thinking about checking out a few canonical works.

-- The Odyssey by Homer, largely considered to be a canonical work of classic literature
+- The Odyssey by Homer is largely considered to be a canonical work of classical literature

-- The Divine Comedy by Dante Alighieri, widely considered to be a classic work of medieval literature
+- The Divine Comedy by Dante Alighieri is widely considered to be a classic work of medieval literature

-- Macbeth by William Shakespeare, typically grouped with other Renaissance literature
+- Macbeth by William Shakespeare is typically grouped with other Renaissance literature

-- Pride and Prejudice by Jane Austen, usually included with Romanticism
+- Pride and Prejudice by Jane Austen is usually included with Romanticism

 These works will give you a closer look at what culture might have been like in that part of the world during that specific time.